BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 While there is some debate on whether using double-precision actually makes a difference to sound quality (and there are specific algorithms that do require the extra precision), the general consensus is that the noise introduced from single-precision quantization errors is negligible, and other factors such as the quality of filter models and antialiasing algorithms have a far greater impact on sound quality.
 Still, if you find that using double-precision doesn't meaningfully impact performance in your algorithm, then there's no harm in using double-precision if you want to.

 You should also avoid the common direct-form biquad filter model since it performs quite poorly with single-precision floats.
 Prefer to use SVF filter models instead since they are better than biquad filters in practically every way (especially in terms of sound quality when using single-precision floats).
 The [`Cytomic Technical Papers`] explain them in detail, and specifically the [`SvfLinearTrapOptimised2`] document has drop-in replacements for biquad filters.

+> Single-precision floats are more susceptible to [`denormals`], so be aware of the various solutions to fix this problem.

 [`Fast-DSP-Approximations`]: https://github.com/BillyDM/Fast-DSP-Approximations
 [`Intel Intrinsics Guide`]: https://software.intel.com/sites/landingpage/IntrinsicsGuide